 You cannot talk safety without bringing up equipment.
-While not all high school football equipment is identical, they all must be approved by the National Operating Committee on Standards for Athletic Equipment (NOCSAE).
+While not all high school football equipment is identical, it all must be approved by the National Operating Committee on Standards for Athletic Equipment (NOCSAE).
 It alerts the schools of whether or not their equipment is good to go.
 He noted how guidelines limit a helmet for no more than 10 years of use in the state of Wisconsin.
 Every helmet has a warning sticker on it identifying its true purpose, which the coach addresses to his players every year by reading it together.
 “It’s not for tackling, or spearing, it is for protection.”

 He takes an ultra-conservative approach toward rehabilitation saying, “so many people were or are high school athletes, and most aren’t going to make their money playing that sport.
 So, my whole thing is I’m going to treat you as conservative as I can.
 We got to get you guys through life.”

 But many fear one can become susceptible to concussions once having experienced one, and then tend to cumulatively worsen.
 He says there has been a lot of research covering this topic, with some saying it does, while others say it comes down to how you manage them.
-And with that trust becomes a necessity.
+And with that, trust becomes a necessity.

 He dives into the community to build trustworthy relationships with both the athletes and their parents.
 “I talk to parents and I say, ‘It’s one thing to get hit and have concussion symptoms, but if you don’t tell anybody and get hit again while concussed, there’s the real danger.”

-For this reason he takes a strong approach to developing a healthy, friendly relationship with the players, hoping it will lead them to reporting to him more.
+For this reason, he takes a strong approach to developing a healthy, friendly relationship with the players, hoping it will lead them to reporting to him more.
 He justifies his fellow trainers for striving to attain the best method or approach, but can be frequently hindered due to the numerous variables that come into play, such as not being able to see what’s inside everyone’s head which forces one to act instinctively.

-“I think about that a lot, how many guys have had concussions on the field that I never knew about?”
+“I think about that a lot: How many guys have had concussions on the field that I never knew about?”